What is VieBuy?

 Variation Listings – Variation listings are items that have options.
 Most commonly, this is used with clothing for sizes and/or colors.
 For instance a seller offering t-shirts in 14 colors, would actually have 14 variation listings.
 VieBuy excludes duplicate listings by default, showing only a single entry.
 If you enable this option, you may see duplicate listings in your results.
 We usually recommend leaving this box unchecked, but if you want to see items that might have a wide range of options check the box.
 VieBuy will still suppress the duplicates, you will see one listing for the item, and can go to the eBay site to see the variation prices and options.
 Some sellers have been listing quantity packages this way, and some have been listing items such as electronic components with varying technical values this way.

-Seller Business Type New in 3.2 – You can filter sellers by Private, Business, or both.
+Seller Business Type – You can filter sellers by Private, Business, or both.
 This feature is currently supported by eBay on EU sites.

-Listing Type New in 3.2 – Auction, BIN, Both can now be selected at the filter level.
+Listing Type – Auction, BIN, Both can now be selected at the filter level.
 This replaces the global “show auctions” option used in previous versions.